Advice > Product management

 Metric change questions test whether you know what to do when a key product metric (e.g. traffic, revenue, engagement, etc.) is going up or down without a clear cause.
 How would you get to the root cause of the problem?

-There are many different reasons why the metric change could be happening, and your interviewer will want to see you take a structured and exhaustive approach to find the root cause of the issue.
+In asking you this question, your interviewer wants to see you take a structured and exhaustive approach to find the root cause of the issue, among all the many different reasons a metric might change.

-Let's see how an expert PM would answer a root cause question.
+Let's see how an expert PM would answer a root cause question: "Engagement on Instagram feed drops 10%.
+What do you do?"

 Engagement on Instagram feed drops 10%.
 What do you do?